slevithan/oniguruma-parser/README.md

 The following modules are available in addition to the root `'oniguruma-parser'` export:

-- [Parser module](https://github.com/slevithan/oniguruma-parser/blob/main/src/parser/README.md): Includes numerous functions and types for constructing and working with `OnigurumaAst` nodes.
+- [Parser](https://github.com/slevithan/oniguruma-parser/blob/main/src/parser/README.md): Includes numerous functions and types for constructing and working with `OnigurumaAst` nodes.
 Also includes the core `parse` function that's wrapped by `toOnigurumaAst`.
-- [Traverser module](https://github.com/slevithan/oniguruma-parser/blob/main/src/traverser/README.md): Traverse and transform an `OnigurumaAst`.
+- [Traverser](https://github.com/slevithan/oniguruma-parser/blob/main/src/traverser/README.md): Traverse and transform an `OnigurumaAst`.
-- [Generator module](https://github.com/slevithan/oniguruma-parser/blob/main/src/generator/README.md): Convert an `OnigurumaAst` to pattern and flags strings.
+- [Generator](https://github.com/slevithan/oniguruma-parser/blob/main/src/generator/README.md): Convert an `OnigurumaAst` to pattern and flags strings.
-- [Optimizer module](https://github.com/slevithan/oniguruma-parser/blob/main/src/optimizer/README.md): Minify and improve the performance of Oniguruma regexes.
+- [Optimizer](https://github.com/slevithan/oniguruma-parser/blob/main/src/optimizer/README.md): Minify and improve the performance of Oniguruma regexes.

-## 🌿 Convert a pattern to an AST
+## 🌲 Convert a pattern to an AST

 Call `toOnigurumaAst` to parse an Oniguruma pattern (with optional flags and compile-time options) and return an AST.
 It uses the following type definition: